Mount & Blade 2: Bannerlord is currently available on Steam early access. Joseph Pugh conducted this early access review.

 At its core, Bannerlord is an improved version of its predecessor.
 You create a character, start with nothing and make your way in a world that moves on with or without you.
 Wars are fought, cities fall and children are born whether or not you are involved.

 The core loop is recruiting troops, training those troops in combat to fight bigger battles later.
-At first, even lowly bands of looters are a threat, but later on, you can lay siege to fortified castles garrisoned with hundreds of soldiers protecting it.
+At first, even lowly bands of looters are a threat, but later on, you can lay siege to fortified castles garrisoned with hundreds of soldiers protecting them.

 Your character gains skills by simply using them.
 If you fight with a one-handed sword, your one-handed skill will increase.
 If you ride a horse, your riding levels up.
 Trading goods will raise your trade skill, and smithing weapons will make you better at it.
 Each skill has a perk tree and at certain thresholds, you select one of them.

-Your initial skills are determined by a list of choices you make at the start of the game regarding your character’s culture, parents, childhood and more.
+Your initial skills are determined by a list of choices you make at the start of the game regarding your character’s culture, parents, childhood, and more.

-You can also hire companions, they are like akin to generals and have skills just like you do.
+You can also hire companions, they are akin to generals and have skills just like you do.
 When you level up your clan enough you can allow them to form parties of their own and fight battles in your name.

 Actually commanding troops in battle takes some practice but it is a lot of fun.
 You can tell infantry to form shield walls and other formations.
 It’s super satisfying when you have a plan and it works.
 Each faction has its own troops the factions themselves are varied from each other, from units, weapon usage, armor, and even architecture.
 In particular, I love that each faction has its own visually distinct arenas and tournament styles.

 Bannerlord is deep with many underlying systems, the sandbox can be overwhelming but it helps to set your own goals on each playthrough.
-Whether its to help another faction or start your own.
+Whether it’s to help another faction or start your own.
 One time I decided to join the desert faction of the Aserai early on.
 Each region has minor factions within it in addition to bandits.

 I had a decently good army when I ran into one of them, we were evenly matched but I figured my tactics would win me the day.
 I don’t generally use calvary, there is nothing wrong with them, it’s just my preference.
 The enemy had nothing but horse archers, so I paid dearly for it.
 They encircled my infantry in an ever-moving sphere of death, filling the troops I had just spent an hour training with arrows and there was very little I could do.